learn-co-curriculum/dsc-law-of-total-probability/README.md

 ## Objectives
 You will be able to:
-* Understand and explain the concept of event space and partitioning
+- State the law of total probabilities based on a partitioned event space
-* State the law of total probabilities based on a partitioned event space
+- Explain the concept of event space and partitioning
-* Understand and be able to perform partitioning based on known and unknown probabilities to solve a problem
+- Describe conditional independence
-* Understand and describe conditional independence
+- Perform partitioning based on known and unknown probabilities to solve a problem

 ## Partitioning a Sample Space